trucknet-io/trucknet-boilerplate-typescript-react/README.md

 This repo includes [Storybook](https://storybook.js.org/) - a great way to develop components.
 [Try a tutorial](https://www.learnstorybook.com/) to get started, if you are not familiar with this instrument.

+## Component Testing

+[react-testing-library](https://github.com/kentcdodds/react-testing-library) is used to write integration tests of React components. [jest-dom](https://github.com/gnapse/jest-dom#readme) is used to have better development experience to write expectations.

+If you need any inspiration on how to write tests with different libraries from react world (`react-redux`, `react-router`) you can always look at [Examples](https://github.com/kentcdodds/react-testing-library#examples) and [official documentation](https://testing-library.com/docs/intro).

-## Added libraries:
+## Added libraries

 ### Frontend

-- React 16.5
+- React v16
-- Typescript 3.1
+- Typescript v3
-- material-ui 3.2
+- material-ui v3
-- material-ui/icons 3.1
+- material-ui/icons v3

 ### Build

 - env-cmd
-- Webpack 4
+- Webpack v4
-- Babel 7 (only for storybooks)
+- Babel v7 (only for storybooks)
-- awesome-typescript-loader 5
+- awesome-typescript-loader v5
 - favicons-webpack-plugin
 - html-webpack-plugin
 - file-loader